evolvingstuff/vdw2/content/posts/decrease-calcium-and-increase-magnesium-when-increasing-vitamin-d.md

 {
-  "title": "Decrease Calcium and Increase Magnesium when increasing vitamin D", "slug": "decrease-calcium-and-increase-magnesium-when-increasing-vitamin-d", "aliases": [
+    "title": "Decrease Calcium and Increase Magnesium when increasing vitamin D", "slug": "decrease-calcium-and-increase-magnesium-when-increasing-vitamin-d",
+    "aliases": [
         "/Decrease+Calcium+and+Increase+Magnesium+when+increasing+vitamin+D",
         "/1936"
     ],
     "tiki_page_id": 1936,
     "date": "2011-08-22",
     "categories": [
         "Vitamin D and Calcium",
         "Vitamin D and Magnesium",
         "How, when to take Vit.
 D"
+    ],
+    "tags": [
+        "How, when to take Vit.
+D",
+        "Vitamin D and Calcium",
+        "Vitamin D and Magnesium",
+        "breastfed",
+        "cardiovascular",
+        "dosage",
+        "magnesium",
+        "magnesium and pregnancy",
+        "pregnancy",
+        "stroke",
+        "vitamin d",
+        "vitamin k"
     ]
 }